icelu/icelu.github.io/_pages/research.md

 * Bingxin Lu, Kit Curtius, Trevor A. Graham, Ziheng Yang, Chris P. Barnes (2023).
 CNETML: maximum likelihood inference of phylogeny from copy number profiles of multiple samples.
 Genome Biology, 24, 144. https://doi.org/10.1186/s13059-023-02983-0.

-## Computational modelling of human genome
+## Computational modelling of human genomes
 Linking genomics with stochastic modelling and Bayesian inference provides a powerful approach to quantify somatic evolution, which may help to predict disease progression and drug response.

 <figure>